aandrei14/atelam/README.md

 **Atelam** will feature a recycle system that will automatically remove the un-interacted-with files after a certain time.
 The condition of removal is simple - the cost of uploading some data coincides with the cost of keeping that data on the server for a certain amount of time.
 Let's assume that the data with the size *x* has the same cost of uploading it as keeping it on the server for *y* time units (those can be days, seconds, weeks etc).
 If no one interacts with the file for a certain, let's say, *z* amount of time then the file will be removed from the server.
 It will be assumed that if one has no interest in that file for *z* time it will, probably, not have interest in the file for, at least, the upcoming *y* amount of time.
 And if the assumption is right, worst case scenario is that the user will again upload the file after the *y* amount of time that it missed, essentially costing as if the file was kept on the server in that *y* amount of time when it was actually missing.
 For example: someone uploads a on the 1st of March a video and its cost of upload is the same cost as keeping it on the server for approx a month.
 No one watches the video after it is uploaded.
 Stats say that if no one interacts with a video of that size for 2 months, the chances are they won't interact with it for another 1 month.
 This means that the video is removed from the platform on the 1st of May.
 If the user uploads the video again in May then the platform will gain a loss.
 If the user uploads the video again on the 1st of June, then basically the platform will gain neither a surplus nor a loss.
 If the video is uploaded again after the 1st of June, the platform will gain a cost surplus.

+# Current Features

+## A very very very rough website
+The website is currently in its very early stages.
+If you made it this far please consider developing it towards the vision stated.

 # The name
-The name is still undecided, however, I believe that the name should be something simple and memorable.
+The name is still undecided, however, I believe that the naming should represent something simple and memorable.